nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Listing persons from an event: `listevcontact`

+Shows a list of persons in the address book whose event set contains the specified event.

+Format: `listevcontact EVENT_INDEX`

+* Lists all persons from the event at the specified `EVENT_INDEX` in the address book.
+* The event index refers to the index number shown in the displayed event list.
+* The event index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `listevent` followed by `listevcontact 2` lists all the persons whose event set contains the 2nd event in the event list.

 ### Adding a new event : `addevent`

 Adds a new event with the given event name, start date time, and end date time.